nbonneel/network_simplex/README.md

 ### Protocol
 I benchmarked the code performance against CPLEX's Network Simplex (function `CPXNETprimopt`), and a Transport Simplex implementation (from [Darren T. MacDonald](https://github.com/engine99/transport-simplex)).
 The problem here is to compute the Earth Mover's Distance (and corresponding flow) between two histograms of N bins each (N is referred to as the *problem size*) using a squared Euclidean ground distance.
 The support of these histograms is a random sampling of the 2-D plane, and the histograms contain random values.
-For the Transport Simplex, I've set the `TSEPSILON` to 1E-9 (the default value of 1E-6 results largely unoptimal solutions to relatively large problems).
+For the Transport Simplex, I've set the `TSEPSILON` to 1E-9 (the default value of 1E-6 results in largely unoptimal solutions to relatively large problems).

 All values are averages over 100 runs for problems smaller than 1,000, 20 runs for problems smaller than 10,000, and 5 runs for larger problems.